Download as PDF: How to Install Artificial Grass

 I. Sub-Base Preparation

-A. Infill is not necessary for small jobs but is highly recommended.
+B. Infilling the grass with medium to coarse sand is highly recommended.
 It improves the look, weight, feel, drainage, life expectancy, and makes the blades stand up straight.

 Notice: Local or neighborhood codes, covenants, restrictions or specifications may apply to the installation of synthetic lawns.
 Local municipalities may offer incentives for the installation of synthetic turf.
 Check with your local government or water company.

 Hi.
 We live in midtown Atlanta in a four story town home with a patio on the roof, we would like to have artificial grass there.
 The roof gets direct, very hot sun (west facing) in the summer and a rain spout washes rain water on a segment of the roof as well.
 Currently we have a decking system made of rubber, called Kontiki and we hope to install the grass on top of that.
 We cannot use 6″ nails in the installation.
 Can this be done?

 Thank you for your interest in StarPro Greens!
 You will have to check with the manufacturer of the roofing material or your architect and ask if artificial grass on top of your roof can be done.
 The only other option is to loose lay and weigh it down on the edges.
 It does have drainage holes.
 Please call me if you would like to discuss further.
 I am happy to help.

 Please give our engineer, Dan, a call at D:404-295-0601.
 He is great and will really help you.
 Thank you!